 If you don’t have a car, there are several options for getting from Disneyland to the beach.
 The Orange County Transportation Authority (OCTA) offers bus service from Disneyland to several nearby beaches, including Huntington Beach.
 Another option is to use rideshare services such as Uber or Lyft, which can offer a private and convenient ride to the beach.

 Why is Huntington Beach so popular?

-Huntington Beach is popular for several reasons.
-One of the main attractions is its wide open beaches and excellent surfing conditions.
+Huntington Beach is popular because of the wide open beaches and excellent surfing conditions.
 The city is also known for its vibrant downtown area, which features a variety of shops, restaurants, and entertainment options.
 Additionally, Huntington Beach has a friendly and laid-back atmosphere that attracts visitors from all over.

 What is the best month to go to Huntington Beach?

-The best month to visit Huntington Beach depends on your preferences and what you want to do.
 Summer months, from June to August, offer the warmest weather and the most activities, but they can also be crowded and expensive.
 Spring and fall can be great times to visit, with mild temperatures and fewer crowds.
 Winter months tend to be cooler and less crowded, but there may be less to do.
-Ultimately, the best time to visit depends on your schedule and what you want to experience in Huntington Beach.